autumnmilos/cat-dictionary/README.md

    - Use the back button or simply click on Cat Dictionary to easily navigate back to the homepage.

 ## Dependencies

-The Cat Dictionary App relies on the following technologies:

 - **React**
 - **React Router**